slatedocs/slate/source/index.html.md

 You must replace <code>TOKEN</code> with your authentication token (the <code>authToken</code> from the login response).
 </aside>

 Authentication tokens are JSON web tokens, they can be examined to determine their expiry date, the user's ID.
-JSON web tokens are split into three sections seperated by a `.`, the header, payload and signature - each section can be base64 decoded to read further.
+JSON web tokens are split into three sections separated by a `.`, the header, payload and signature - each section can be base64 decoded to read further.

 ```shell
 echo 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJleHAiOjE0NzMxNjMwNzUsImlhdCI6MTQ3MzA3NjY3NSwic3ViIjoiNWE1ZjZlODAtM2M1MS0xMWU2LTllNTctY2Y0MGJlMzAxM2ZiIiwic2Vzc2lvbiI6ImZiMmEwMDYwLTczNWYtMTFlNi1iNDg3LTZmMTZmZGE1MzkxNyIsInJlZnJlc2giOmZhbHNlLCJlbWFpbCI6Im1pY2hhZWxAZG9vcmRlY2suY29tIn0.REDCATED' | cut -d. -f2 | base64 -D